-The EU General Data Protection Regulation (GDPR) comes into force on 25 May this year and represents the biggest change to data protection legislation in Europe for over two decades.
+The EU General Data Protection Regulation (GDPR) came into force on 25 May 2018 and represents the biggest change to data protection legislation in Europe for over two decades.

 The stringent new rules are designed to govern how organisations treat personal information, putting individuals firmly in control of the way their data is used.
 Privacy, security, accuracy and accountability – these are the overarching values of the GDPR and must be embedded into every aspect of your Company.